Starbucks: Americas

 In September 2002, Starbucks opened its first store in Latin America, in Mexico City.
 By 2016, there were more than 500 locations in Mexico.

 In August 2003, Starbucks opened its first store in South America in Lima, Peru.

 In 2008, Starbucks opened in Argentina and Brazil.

 In November 2010, the company opened the first Central American store in El Salvador's capital, San Salvador.

 In June 2012, Starbucks opened a store in San Jose, Costa Rica.
 In October 2012, Starbucks announced plans to open 1,000 stores in the United States in the next five years.

 In August 2013, Starbucks's CEO Howard Schultz personally announced the opening of Starbucks stores in Colombia.
 The first café was set to open in 2014 in Bogotá and add 50 more stores throughout Colombia's main cities in a 5-year limit.
-Schultz also stated that Starbucks will work with both the Colombian Government and USAID to continue "empowering local coffee growers and sharing the value, heritage and tradition of its coffee with the world".
+Schultz also stated that Starbucks would work with both the Colombian Government and USAID to continue "empowering local coffee growers and sharing the value, heritage and tradition of its coffee with the world".
 Starbucks noted that the aggressive expansion into Colombia was a joint venture with Starbucks's Latin partners, Alsea and Colombia's Grupo Nutresa that has previously worked with Starbucks by providing coffee through Colcafe.
 This announcement came after Starbucks's Farmer Support Center was established in Manizales, Colombia, the previous year making Colombia an already established country by the corporation.

 In late August 2013, Starbucks announced its first store in Colombia at a press conference in Bogotá, where the company's CEO explained, "Starbucks has always admired and respected Colombia's distinguished coffee tradition."